 We are the County Association for beekeeping in Herefordshire, affiliated to the British Beekeepers’ Association and the Midland and South-Western Counties Convention of Beekeepers.
 We are also affiliated to the National Honey Show and the Bee Diseases Insurance Ltd. We have a long history of helping local beekeepers.
-Exotic and indigenous pests and diseases are a challenge.
-New ones seem to keep appearing and advice about how to deal with them is always useful.
+New exotic and indigenous pests and diseases seem to keep appearing and advice about how to deal with them is always useful.

 If you find yourself in Hereford, do drop into the Museum and take a look at our observation hive.
 Depending on the time of year and the weather, you might see the bees doing a waggle-dance (passing information about food sources to their sisters), see young bees hatching or spot the queen.

 Here is the constitution of the Herefordshire Beekeepers Association as a PDF Download: Herefordshire Beekeepers’ Constitution